 The nurses on duty would promptly remove these trappings as soon as they saw one.
 I was at the center of two opposing sets of healing ideologies and got handled or (mis)handled at their whims and fancies.

 One afternoon father came to the hospital looking very excited, with gleaming eyes he held out a tiny little box in front of me, it really was tiny so it could not be the latest iPhone!
 He opened it with utmost reverence and held out the most magnificent ring ever.
-It was a garnet on a silver band, it did not sparkle as one would have expected of beautiful rings, the burgundy gleam of garnet was deep, the sparkle was trapped within the stone making it look mysteriously dark and beautiful.
+It was garnet on a silver band, it did not sparkle as one would have expected of beautiful rings.
+The burgundy sparkle was trapped within the stone making it look mysteriously dark and beautiful.

 Finally one charm that charmed me, I grasped it with both hands.